GigaSpaces-ProfessionalServices/xap-persist-training/README.md

-# Lab5-solution - Initial Load - Space Classes
+# lab7-solution - Custom Persistency

 ## Lab Goals

-Implement and configure Initial Load for Space Classes. <br />
+•	Implement and configure persistency for Space class using custom persistency implementation. <br />

 ## Lab Description
-During this lab you will deploy Bill Buddy Application & load initial data into the space from MySQL database. <br />
+•	During this lab you will deploy Bill Buddy Application & persist data from the space to a relational database using custom persistency hook implementation. <br />
-The MySQL data was populated as part of Lab #4 and will upload this data as part of the initial load from the database. <br />
-In the first exercise (5.1) you will configure initial load of the entire information from database to the space. <br />
+•	We will utilize standard JDBC calls instead of hibernate. <br />
+•	The lab already include implemented DAO with all JDBC code in it.
+You are only required to modify the relevant XAP files and pu.xml <br />
+•	You can use this demo as a reference for any other implementation you require.
-In the second exercise (5.2) you will configure a custom initial load to load partial data into the space based on the custom load query
+•	Once Persisting space class to the database you will configure initial load to load space class previously stored the relational database. <br />

 ## Lab setup
-Make sure you restart gs-agent and gs-ui (or at least undeploy all Processing Units using gs-ui)
+Make sure you restart gs-agent and gs-ui (or at least undeploy all Processing Units using gs-ui) <br />
+##### In our Lab we will cover
+a.
+Creation of database instance in MySQL database. <br />
+b.
+Configuration of the space & mirror service to use custom made persistency for persisting space classes & loading them in initial load via JDBC (not using Hibernate). <br />
+c.
+Implement a set of classes to support custom persistency. <br />

-## 5.1	Clone and build the project lab
+## 7.1	Clone and build the project lab

-5.1.1 Create lab directory
+7.1.1 Create lab directory

-    mkdir ~/XAPPersistTraining/labs/lab5-solution
+    mkdir ~/XAPPersistTraining/labs/lab7-solution

-5.1.2 Clone the project from git
+7.1.2 Clone the project from git

-    cd ~/XAPPersistTraining/labs/lab5-solution
+    cd ~/XAPPersistTraining/labs/lab7-solution
     git clone https://github.com/GigaSpaces-ProfessionalServices/xap-persist-training.git

-5.1.3 Checkout lab5-solution
+7.1.3 Checkout lab7-solution

     cd xap-persist-training
-    git checkout lab5-solution
+    git checkout lab7-solution

-5.1.4 Verify that the branch has been checked out.
+7.1.4 Verify that the branch has been checked out.

     git branch
-    * lab5-solution
+    * lab7-solution
       master

-5.1.5 Open xap-persist-training project with intellij <br />
+7.1.5 Open xap-persist-training project with intellij <br />

 #### Notice the following 5 modules in Intellij: ####